alexfernandez/loadtest/README.md

 #### `-n requests`

 Number of requests to send out.
+Default is no limit; will keep on sending if not specified.

 Note: the total number of requests sent can be bigger than the parameter if there is a concurrency parameter;
 loadtest will report just the first `n`.